mggg/Alaska/README.md

 <H2> Replication </H2>

 To reproduce the experiments in the paper begin by cloning this repository or clicking the Download ZIP option.
+You will also need to install <a href="https://github.com/mggg/GerryChain">Gerrychain</a> and update NetworkX to at least version 2.3.
 After you have extracted the files you will need to unzip AK_precicnts_NS.zip which is in the data directory.
 Navigate your terminal to the main directory and enter: python matching_verification. py

 The replication code does the following:
 <ol>